 (You can view and pray in the presence of the blessed tabernacle from most places on our patio, deck or lawn by looking through the large window.)

 We also ask people to pay via PayPal before you come or bring a check or cash and place in the box by the chapel.
-I will have the door to your hermitage unlocked and you can let yourself in and fill out the registration card on your desk.
-If it’s a nice day out, I usually talk to people 6 ft or more apart in the yard somewhere.
+Staff will have the door to your hermitage unlocked and you can let yourself in and fill out the registration card on your desk.
+If it’s a nice day out, Angela will usually talk to people 6 ft or more apart in the yard somewhere to answer any questions.

-I am also asking people to clean, vacuum and tidy up after themselves and bring up their laundry and trash to the office.
-Also, on departure, leave the windows cracked and the ceiling fan and bathroom exhaust fan on.
+We continue to ask guests to clean, vacuum and tidy up after themselves and bring up their laundry and trash to the office.
+Also, on departure, leave the ceiling fan on and a window cracked (if not raining).

-I go in 24 hours later and sanitize everything with bleach water and wash all linens in hot water.
-I also try to leave a day or two in between visitors in a hermitage.
-(According to some studies, germs can die in 24 hours, so it’s up to you if you wanted to go into a hermitage earlier or later than the 24 hours I set up.)
+Staff go in 24 hours later and sanitize everything with bleach water and wash all linens in hot water.
+(We also wait a day to rent the hermitage to the next person, so it’s up to you if you wanted to go into a hermitage earlier or later than the 24 hours we set up.)
 I’m fairly sure we are safe here, St. Anselm talked about Faith and Reason as needing to fit together.
 “Faith” that God will be with us in any situation and “Reason” to use common sense in our earthly decisions.
 I’m also following this article’s thinking. https://caremesh.com/blog/2020/4/8/saving-your-health-one-mask-at-a-time

 News & Events: